Deutsch-Russisches Museum Berlin-Karlshorst

 Deutsch-Russisches Museum Berlin-Karlshorst information

-In the waning days of WWII, this building served as the headquarters of the Soviet army where, on 8 May 1945, the war in Europe ended with the unconditional surrender of the Wehrmacht.
-This exhibit commemorates this fateful day and documents the events leading up to it from both the Russian and German perspective.
+On 8 May 1945, the madness of six years of WWII in Europe ended with the unconditional surrender of the Wehrmacht in the headquarters of the Soviet army in what is today a memorial exhibit that documents this fateful day and the events leading up to it from both the Russian and German perspective.
 The museum is a 10- to 15-minute walk from the S-Bahn station; take the Treskowallee exit, then turn right onto Rheinsteinstrasse.

 Documents, photographs, uniforms and various knick-knacks illustrate such topics as the Hitler-Stalin Pact, the daily grind of life as a WWII Soviet soldier and the fate of Soviet civilians during wartime.
 You can stand in the great hall where the surrender was signed and see the office of Marshal Zhukov, the first Soviet supreme commander after WWII when the building was the seat of the Soviet Military Administration.
 Outside is a battery of Soviet weapons, including a Howitzer canon and the devastating Katjuscha multiple rocket launcher, also known as the ‘Stalin organ’.